franzbu/SkyRocket.spoon/README.md

   -- Opacity of resize canvas
   opacity = 0.3,

+  -- How much space (in percent) in the middle of each of the four window-margins do you want to reserve for limiting -- resizing windows to horizontally and vertically?
+0 disables this function, 100 disables diagonal resizing. margin = 30,

-  -- Which modifiers to hold to move a window? moveModifiers = {'shift', 'ctrl', 'alt', 'cmd'},
+  -- Which modifiers to hold to move a window?

-  -- Which mouse button to hold to move a window? moveMouseButton = 'left',
+  -- moveModifiers = {'ctrl', 'shift'},
+  moveModifiers = {'alt'},

   -- Which modifiers to hold to resize a window? resizeModifiers = {'shift', 'ctrl', 'alt', 'cmd'},